-Article 20 of the UK Cosmetics Regulation (UKCR - Schedule 34 of the Product Safety and Metrology Statutory Instrument) and Article 20 of the EU Cosmetic Products Regulation (CPR) give the requirements for cosmetic claims.
+Article 20 of the UK Cosmetics Regulation (EC) No. 1223/2009 (UKCR) and the EU Cosmetic Products Regulation (EC) No. 1223/2009 (CPR) give the requirements for cosmetic claims.
 Both the UK and EU Articles state that "in the labelling, making available on the market and advertising of cosmetic products, text, names, trademarks, pictures and figurative or other signs shall not be used to imply that these products have characteristics or function that they do not have".

 Furthermore, cosmetic claims have to comply with Regulation 655/2013 highlighting the Common Criteria for Cosmetic Claims; this applies to both the UK and the EU.
 There are 6 Common Criteria for cosmetic claims, and all of these must be taken into consideration; if a claim is in breach of one of these criteria, then the claim shall not be made.
 The 6 Common Criteria are listed below.